JackCollett/CV/README.md

 **Jack Collett**

 An ambitious software engineer, recently graduated from the Makers Software Development Bootcamp.
 Being a life-long tech ethusiast with a business-oriented background has led me to this exciting avenue.
-Future advancements and developments in technoogy excites me to keep expolring new ideas and envisige new possibilties.
+Future advancements and developments in technology excites me to keep expolring new ideas and envisige new possibilties.

 ## Projects